thePeras/LDTS_Flappy_Tiger/docs/README.md

 The State pattern allows the program to change the behavior of the application depending on the current state.
 For example, the main controller and viewer is defined depending on the current state and each state has its own controller and viewer.
-Also the fame can easily change the state by calling the setState method.
+Also, the fame can easily change the state by calling the setState method.

 **Implementation**